-This tutorial aims at first time Sumo users.
+This tutorial is aimed at first time SUMO users.
 We are building the simplest net possible and let a single car drive on it.
 All files mentioned here can also be found in the <SUMO_HOME>/docs/tutorial/hello directory.
 The most recent version can be found in the repository at <SUMO_HOME>/tests/complex/tutorial/hello/data/.

 In sumo a street network consists of nodes (junctions) and edges (streets connecting the junctions).
-Thus, if we want to create a network with two streets, subsequent to each other, we need three nodes and two edges.
-We will see in the section on #Routes, why the simplest network cannot contain only one edge.
+Thus, if we want to create a network with two streets subsequent to each other, we need three nodes and two edges.
+We will see why the simplest network cannot contain only one edge, in the section on #Routes.

 All nodes have a location (x- and y-coordinate, describing distance to the origin in meters) and an id for future reference.
 Thus our simple node file looks as follows

 <nodes> <node id="1" x="-250.0" y="0.0" /> <node id="2" x="+250.0" y="0.0" /> <node id="3" x="+251.0" y="0.0" /> </nodes>